 - Youth health leader

-- Policy and drug information adviser
+- Drug information adviser

 Experience or additional qualifications in content development, marketing and communications or web design can be useful to progress into a wider range of roles.
 Knowledge and understanding of Hauora Māori, te reo and tikanga or Pasifka cultures and health practice are also important.